Home page

 Tracking down the LEBs

 After those early triumphs, the Register lay dormant for several years due to pressures on the organisers' time.
 In 2000, with the cars approaching their 25th birthday, and Julie's own vehicle undergoing a complete renovation, she felt it was time to rally the LEBs and their owners once again.
 Getting things moving again took a few months.
 An initial mailout to the 110 owners we thought we knew the addresses of only brought in about a dozen replies !
 However, after a few months of publicising the new website, the early inertia was overcome, and we now have a thriving organisation once again.
-We now have some record of the lives and times of around a half of the entire set of 300 vehicles, with recent information on about 75 of these.
-Not bad for cars that are now more than a quarter of a century old.
+We now have some record of the lives and times of around 250 of the original set of 300 vehicles, with recent information on about 120 of these.
+Not bad for cars that are now over 40 years old.

 This website provides a place for owners of LEBs to show off photos of their cars, along with news of meetings and suchlike.
 If you'd like to know more, please contact julie@lasteditionbeetle.org for further information.